We all know how important sleep is, but can having a stoma bag affect it?

 Always make sure you’re going to bed with either a fresh or an empty stoma bag, depending on the type of stoma bag you use.
 This can help to reduce any anxiety you may have about leakages, as well as making sure your ostomy bag doesn’t overflow throughout the night.

 Make changing your stoma bag a part of your nighttime routine and it will soon become second nature to you.

 Plan your meal times accordingly

-Secondly, pay attention to your eating habits and how food affects your stoma.
+Secondly, pay attention to your eating habits and how different food affects your stoma.
 You may find it useful to eat your evening meal earlier than you normally would to give your body time to process the food before you go to bed.

 You should also pay attention to how certain foods make you feel and whether they cause any issues with your stoma.
 Over time, you may be able to identify certain food types that cause issues with your stoma.
 It’s a good idea to avoid any foods that cause diarrhoea in all meals, but particularly your evening one!
 Find out more about what you should eat with a stoma here.

 Find a sleeping position that works for you

 As time goes by, you’ll quickly discover a sleeping position that works for you.
 The most popular positions amongst ostomates tends to be on your back or on your side.
 While sleeping on your front is considered the most comfortable by many, it can put pressure on your stoma which can cause problems.
 Therefore, it’s a good idea to get used to sleeping on either your back or your side.

 You can also experiment using pillows in certain positions.
 For example, if you’re sleeping on your side, try putting a pillow under your stoma bag for support.
 Don’t worry too much about this, you will quickly find a position that works for you.

 Make sure your stoma bag is on properly